Let Your Children Sleep!

 Period.
 End of story.

 One of my biggest pet peeves is a parent who intentionally takes their child or children out to a restaurant for dinner when it is well past their bedtime.
 Recently my wife and I put our son down to sleep and went out for dinner (yes, there was adult supervision while we were out) after he was asleep.
 We did not drag him out to dinner when he should have been sleeping.
 Yet, we were sitting at the table and a mother walks in carrying her child while her child slept on her shoulder.
-She apologized to her friends for being late but her daughter did not wake up when she wanted her to so she just brought her along anyway.
+She apologised to her friends for being late but her daughter did not wake up when she wanted her to so she just brought her along anyway.

 There were so many things wrong with that scenario that my head began to spin.
-Our children need sleep.
+Children need sleep.
 Studies have shown that they should be sleeping 12 to 18 hours a day depending on their age.
 This does not mean that they should be sleeping on your shoulder while you are out to dinner to then wake up in an unfamiliar place simply because your parent wanted to have dinner with friends.

 Let your child sleep.
 I implore you.
 It is not good for them and the next day it will certainly not be good for you as they will be tired, cranky and altogether irritable.
 Just so you could have dinner with your friends?
 Not worth it.